Experience a new side of Scotland next time you pull on your walking boots with an amble through some of the most beautiful landscapes in the country.

 Step into the hidden world of Coire Gabhail, known as the Lost Valley, for a two to three hour rough and ready hike through 2.5 miles (4 km) of stunning mountain scenery.
 It's not just a pretty place for a picture either - it's got an interesting history too, and is said to be where the Macdonald clan used to hide the cattle that they had rustled from their neighbours!

 6. Fife Coastal Path

 The Harbourmasters House, Dysart.
 Image © Fife Council / Paul Watt, all rights reserved.

 Yes, this glorious historic fishing village is on Scotland’s east coast!
-The Fife Coastal Path runs 117 miles (188 km) from Kincardine in the south of Fife to Newburgh up on the banks of the River Tay, so why not pick a section, such as the 12 mile (19.3 km) Burntisland to East Wemyss route, for a great day out?
+The Fife Coastal Path runs 117 miles (188 km) from Kincardine in the south of Fife to Newburgh up on the banks of the River Tay, so why not pick a section, such as the 14 mile (22.5 km) Burntisland to Buckhaven route, for a great day out?
 Don’t miss the fascinating Coastal Centre at the Harbourmaster’s House in Dysart, on the outskirts of Kirkcaldy, where you can explore the history of the harbour and discover information about the Fife Coastal Path.
 Look out for the 13th century St Serf’s Tower and the pretty Pan Ha’ cottages in Dysart too.

 7. Coastal: Tobermory Bay to Aros Park

 Tobermory, Isle of Mull